Best daily deals

 Otherwise, the WF-1000XM4 inclusion of LDAC has a very high potential data transfer rate, however, if your connection is wonky (due to any number of variables, from connection stability down to the phone itself) it’ll reduce the quality.
 You’ll have to go through the Sony Headphones app to make priority selections.
 Similarly, the Samsung Scalable Codec is a proprietary version of the same principle, only exclusive between Samsung devices.

-It’s true that the Sony WF-1000XM3 is still a pretty good set of true wireless earbuds, and sells closer in price to the Galaxy Buds Pro.
-If your main concern is noise cancelling, get the Samsung Galaxy Buds Pro.
-Otherwise, check out our Sony WF-100XM3 vs Samsung Galaxy Buds Pro 2 comparison article.
+It’s true that the Sony WF-1000XM3 when released, was a pretty good set of true wireless earbuds, but these days there are plenty of updated alternatives.
+If your main concern is noise canceling, get the Samsung Galaxy Buds Pro.
+However, both are quite outdated now.

 We’ve compared the Samsung Galaxy Buds 2 with the Sony WF-1000XM4 and the Samsung Galaxy Buds Pro.
 It’s cheaper than both, so it’s worth asking yourself what you need and what you don’t.
 The ANC performs very similarly to the Galaxy Buds Pro on the Galaxy Buds 2.
 Meanwhile, the Galaxy Buds 2 has a battery life that falls in between the longer lasting WF-1000XM4 and the shorter, Galaxy Buds Pro.
 By default it sounds pretty similar to the Samsung Galaxy Buds Pro.
 Smaller ears might find the Galaxy Buds 2 fit best.
 The IPX2 found on the Samsung Galaxy Buds 2 makes it the least durable of the three.
 Besides battery life and the IP rating difference, you’re splitting hairs with the two Samsung buds.